 In a compelling episode of The BIGSTORY Podcast, Ria Rustagi, founder of Sychedelic (formerly of Neuphony), shared her journey from a personal tragedy to pioneering India’s first AI-powered neurotech headphones.
 These aren't just headphones; they are a sophisticated interface designed to track brain activity and actively shift mental states through neuromodulation.

-This observation article, structured using the EEAT (Experience, Expertise, Authoritativeness, and Trustworthiness) framework, explores the profound impact of deep tech on mental well-being and the challenges of building hardware in India.
+This observation article, explores the profound impact of deep tech on mental well-being and the challenges of building hardware in India.

 Ria’s entry into deep tech was fueled by a deeply personal "pain point".
 In 2016, her sister was misdiagnosed with cervical pain for a year, only to discover a severe brain infection that led to a fatal stroke at age 25.